madand/text-scale-plus.el/README.md

 Patch the `text-scale-mode` with multi-face support.

-This functions will be called automatically once you've loaded the `text-scale+` package.
+This function will be called automatically once you've loaded the `text-scale+` package.

 #### `(text-scale+-uninstall)`